entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 [entando-k8s-controller-coordinator](https://github.com/entando-k8s/entando-k8s-controller-coordinator) project on Github.
 Apart from the typical Maven, Java and Docker files, you will also notice the [entando-k8s-controller-coordinator Helm Chart](https://github.com/entando-k8s/entando-k8s-controller-coordinator/tree/master/charts/entando-k8s-controller-coordinator).
-This Helm Chart is basically the entry point for installations of Entando on Kubernetes.
+This Helm Chart is the entry point for installations of Entando on Kubernetes.
 More detailed instructions on how to install Entando are available in our [Getting Started tutorial](../getting-started).